A Likely Geometry of Generative Models: Background and related work

-with $\gamma(0)=a \in \mathcal{M}$ and $\gamma(1)=b \in \mathcal{M}$.
-Curves that locally minimize the Riemannian distance are called \emph{geodesics} and can be computed by minimizing the energy functional in eq.~\ref{eq:energy} \citep{gallot2004riemannian}.
-In general, we will assume that the manifolds studied in this paper are \emph{geodesically complete} in the sense that between any two points, $a,b \in \mathcal{M}$, there exists at least one length-minimizing geodesic connecting the boundary points.
-Simple examples of a Riemannian manifold are the sphere used in climate data \citep{karpatne2017machinelearninggeoscienceschallenges, cnf_flow} and the $n$-dimensional torus used in protein modeling \citep{protein_lovell, rna_murray}.
-More abstract examples of Riemannian manifolds are learned manifolds using latent space models as the \textsc{vae}, where the decoder under sufficient regularity learns a smooth $d$-dimensional immersion \citep{shao2017riemanniangeometrydeepgenerative, arvanitidis2018latentspaceodditycurvature}.
-In this case, the Riemannian metric is the pull-back metric from the ambient Euclidean space.
+where $\Gamma_{ij}^{k}$ denotes the Christoffel symbols.
+In general, we will assume that the manifolds studied in this paper are \emph{geodesically complete} in the sense that between any two points $a,b \in \mathcal{M}$, there exists at least one length-minimizing geodesic connecting the boundary points.